-I.B. + M.A.
-DE LANDE LONG
+I. B. + M. A. DE LANDE LONG

 SOFTWARE + CONSULTANCY

-Authentication Features
+Authentication Features of the ESA AU

-The ESA Telecommand Authentication Unit (AU) is an ESA extension to the standard CCSDS Packet Telecommand Architecture.
-This page describes some of the features of the Authentication Unit and of our Authentication Unit Shell software package.
-We also provide support for the Authentication Unit as an option for our Telecommand Encoder Shell and Telecommand Decoder Shell.
+The ESA Telecommand Authentication Unit (AU) is an ESA extension to the CCSDS telecommand architecture.
+This page gives details of the features of the Authentication Unit.
+For diagrams and a general description, see the AU overview.

 Standards documents for Authentication Unit